 Gays in the Military Photographs and Interviews by Vincent Cianni Daylight Books.
 256 pages, $45.
 BEING GAY became an explicit barrier to military service in 1950, when President Harry Truman signed the Uniform Code of Military Justice.
 Thirty years later, Ronald Reagan ordered the discharge of any service member who engaged in homosexual […]

-Issue Categories Archives: Military
+Article Categories Archives: Military

 EVERY AUGUST around the 25th I fall into a peculiar mood that puzzles me until I realize that it was the day on which I was conscripted by the U.S. Army.
 In the summer of 1966 the Vietnam War was on, and I did not want to go there.
 But turning eighteen, I’d been […]